HopeZobinou/web-scrapping/hw6/hw6_report.md

 ## Answer

 My bot tweets out a song (including the artists' name, genre, duration, and date) from an underground artist (that is in the hip-hip/rap genre or subgenre) every minute.
 This bot reads in a data frame with all the song info and it goes down the rows and tweets out each row.
 Below is the code I used to create the bot and pictures of the results.
+The code is based on the functions the professor provided-Reference 1.

 ```python
 import os